 Look after …

 R.W.: … means two things: first, we do the PR work for the luxury brands we’re entrusted with.
-That involves coming up with strategies, supplying editors of lifestyle publications with information and photos, that sort of thing.
-The second area consists of media planning for ad flightings and something we call “buying”.
-That means negotiating with the publishing houses about which title the ad should appear in and what it will cost.
+That involves coming up with strategies, supplying editors of lifestyle publications with information, photos and videos, that sort of thing.
+The second area consists of media planning for campaigns and something we call “buying”.
+Basically, that means negotiating with business partners as to what context we’ll be placed in and what it costs.

 And are print media still the top priority?

-How important is this new blogger scene for you?
+How important is this new blogger and influencer scene for you?

 R.W.: Very important, it’s grown in leaps and bounds.

 Do the dreaded style bloggers in the luxury and fashion segment really have as much power and influence as we keep hearing?

 R.W.: Dreaded – that was your word, not mine!
 Personally, I respect what they do rather than being afraid of them.
 Most of these bloggers and influencers are extremely competent and have very keen instincts when it comes to their opinions and assessments.
 You can tell how seriously they’re taken nowadays from the fact that they’re seated in the front row at fashion shows, next to the established editors-in-chief of fashion magazines.
 That would have been unthinkable in the past.
 You could say they’re the industry’s new stars.